oguzerkara/Blind_Confusion_Classifiers/README.md

 # Abstract

 Real world image classifiers frequently operate under unknown corruptions that degrade both accuracy and confidence in unpredictable ways.
 (1) This study evaluates the robustness of 37 neural network models for image classification under diverse corruptions through black box attacks.
 The tested models include conventional and modern CNNs such as AlexNet ResNet and Inception.
 They also include noise robust variants such as Noisy Student and AugMix ResNet and vision transformers such as ViT, DeiT and Swin.
 (2) Fifteen corruption types are applied on the ImageNet ILSVRC2012 validation set and cover common corruptions such as Gaussian Speckle and Salt and Pepper, as well as structured corruptions including Random Lines Random Crosses and Confusion Blocks.
 (3) To distinguish accuracy degradation from shifts in model confidence, this work complements the Corruption Error metric CE with the proposed Accuracy Confidence Divergence ACD which summarizes the directional gap between accuracy and predicted confidence across corruption severities.
 Our results show that structured perturbations in particular Random Lines with CE above 0.63 Random Crosses with CE above 0.59 and Salt and Pepper noise with CE above 0.62 degrade performance more severely than common corruptions whose lower CE bound lies roughly between 0.51 and 0.32.
-These findings highlight distinct vulnerabilities in modern architectures and demonstrate the importance of extended robustn
+These findings highlight distinct vulnerabilities in modern architectures and demonstrate the importance of extended robustness benchmarks that explicitly include structured and nonstandard corruption types.

 <img width="1024" height="1536" alt="BlindConfusionofNeuralNetworks_abstract" src="https://github.com/user-attachments/assets/d1f38963-3a45-4a41-bf0a-2277b2aa0c1e" />

+### Dataset

+This work uses the ImageNet dataset [1].

+**[1]** O. Russakovsky, J. Deng, H. Su, J. Krause, S. Satheesh, S. Ma, Z. Huang,
+A. Karpathy, A. Khosla, M. Bernstein, A. C. Berg, and L. Fei-Fei,
+*ImageNet Large Scale Visual Recognition Challenge*,
+International Journal of Computer Vision (IJCV), 2015.

+**[2]** J. Deng, W. Dong, R. Socher, L.-J. Li, K. Li, and L. Fei-Fei,
+*ImageNet: A Large-Scale Hierarchical Image Database*,
+IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2009.